roytang/blog/content/quotes/tic.md

 ### 520

-<hunter> it happens more often than you think
+&lt;hunter&gt; it happens more often than you think

-<hunter> i've said too much
+&lt;hunter&gt; i've said too much

-<hunter> i must go
+&lt;hunter&gt; i must go

 ---

 ### 521

-<hunter> what is this janet
+&lt;hunter&gt; what is this janet

-<hunter> why do you have a project that is attuned to current events
+&lt;hunter&gt; why do you have a project that is attuned to current events

-<hunter> ngo daw tayo e
+&lt;hunter&gt; ngo daw tayo e

 ---